-All of the language specific classes in IAA Secondary School generically follow their respective International Baccalaureate guidelines.
-All Languages A and B respectively, regardless of whether it being Arabic, English or Spanish, work with and apply the published MYP and DP aims, objectives, including the MYP interim objectives, and assessment criteria for their respective subject group.
-In Secondary School, technology is incorporated into language learning and there is an increased emphasis on cross disciplinary work and real life usage.
+All of the language-specific classes in IAA Secondary School generically follow their respective International Baccalaureate guidelines.
+All Languages A and B respectively, regardless of whether it is Arabic, English, or Spanish, work with and apply the published MYP and DP aims objectives and assessment criteria for their respective subject group.

+In Secondary School, technology is incorporated into language learning and there is an increased emphasis on cross-disciplinary work and real-life usage.

 Students in Grades 6-10 follow the International Baccalaureate Middle Years Programme.
-According to IB specifications, Language A (Arabic and English) follows an integrated approach to language learning and focus on language through literature and use of film and other media.
-Language A programmes are designed for students who are native or near native level.
+According to IB specifications, Language A (Arabic and English) follows an integrated approach to language learning and focuses on language through literature and other media.
+Language A programmes are designed for students who are native or near-native level.
 Students will be expected to write academic essays and original creative pieces as well as responses to literature.

 Students who study Language B (Arabic and/or Spanish) are usually non-native speakers or students who have been predominantly in a non-Arabic speaking environment.
-The emphasis is on fluency and accuracy in the language skills of reading, writing, listening and speaking.
-Lessons will focus more on acquisition of language skills as opposed to literature appreciation and analysis.
-The goal for Language B learners is to have functional fluency by the end of Grade 10, though not necessarily the ability to use the Language B as extensively as Language A.
+The emphasis is on fluency and accuracy in the language skills of reading, writing, listening, and speaking.
+Lessons will focus more on the acquisition of language skills as opposed to literature appreciation and analysis.
+The goal for Language B learners is to have functional fluency by the end of Grade 10, though not necessarily the ability to use Language B as extensively as Language A.